nf-core/callingcards/README.md

    $ nextflow run callingcards/main.nf -profile test_human,singularity
    ```

    Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
-This is usually done in the form of a config profile (`test_yeast` and `singularity` in the example command above).
+This is usually done in the form of a config profile (`test_human` and `singularity` in the example command above).
 You can chain multiple config profiles in a comma-separated string, as demonstrated.

+   **Note**: this pipeline is not currently configured to run with conda.

    > - The pipeline comes with config profiles called `docker`, `singularity`, `podman`, `shifter`, `charliecloud` and `conda` which instruct the pipeline to use the named tool for software management.
 For example, `-profile test,docker`.
    > - Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.